Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Experiments

-\textbf{Settings} For the experiments in OU-MVLP, we follow the settings in \cite{OU-MVLP2018}.
-The 10,307 subjects in OU-MVLP dataset are split into two disjoint groups ---- 5153 subjects for training our DiGGAN model and 5154 for testing (i.e., probe and gallery).
-Similarly, for the CASIA-B dataset, we choose the first 62 subjects for training and the rest 62 subjects for testing.

-\textbf{Technical Details:} Due to the page limitation, the details of our network architecture as well as the implementation code can be found at our Github\footnote{http://www.github.com/anomynous} repository after the review.
-For the parameters, the dimension of the latent code $z$ is set as $512$ for OU-MVLP and $128$ for CASIA-B; and the $\delta$ in Eq.~\ref{eq:3} is set as $0.2$ for all the experiments.
+{\textbf{Settings and hyper parameters}} For the experiments on OU-MVLP, we follow the settings in \cite{OU-MVLP2018}.
+The $10{,}307$ subjects in OU-MVLP dataset are split into two disjoint groups -- $5{,}154$ subjects for training our DiGGAN model and $5{,}153$ for testing, including probe and gallery.
+Similarly, for the CASIA-B dataset, we choose the first $62$ subjects for training and the rest $62$ subjects for testing with normal walking sequences.
+For the uncooperative settings, following \cite{OU-MVLP2018}, we randomly select one of the view angles for each test subject in gallery.
+The hyper parameters of proposed network are shown in Fig.~\ref{fig:framework} and the implementation code will be released if the work has been accepted.
+The dimension $d$ of the latent code $\bm{z}$ is set as $512$ for OU-MVLP and $128$ for CASIA-B; Empirically, the margins $\delta$ in the triplet loss and contrastive loss were set as $0.5$ and $1.0$ respectively for all the experiments.

-\textbf{Performance Measurement:} Rank-1 identification rate (i.e., recognition accuracy) is used as the evaluation metric.
-Features are extracted from the trained DiGGAN, before nearest neighbour classifier can be applied for different cross-view gait recognition tasks.
+{\textbf{Evaluation metrics}} Rank-1 identification rates (i.e., recognition accuracy) were used as the evaluation metric for the identification task and the equal error rates (EERs) were used to measure the performance on the verification task.